alexeygrigorev/alexeygrigorev.github.io/cv.md

 <strong>08.2017 &mdash; ...</strong><br/>
 <strong>[Simplaex](http://www.simplaex.com)</strong>, Berlin, Germany<br/>
-Position: Data Scientist<br/>
+Position: Data Scientist/Engineer<br/>

 Simplaex is an adtech company, and we focus on two products: demand-side campaign optimization and supply-side yield optimization.

+At Simplaex, I develop and maintain the infrastructure for running batch jobs and retrainig the ML models on hourly basis.

-I am involved in a number of projects, including
+In addition, I am involved in a number of projects, including

 - Funnel modeling: predicting probability of click, install and payment
-- Look-alike audience creation
-- User profiling
-- Gender and age classification
+- User profiling, gender and age classification

-Additionally, I develop and maintain the ML infrastructure.

 Technologies:<br/>
-Python, Scikit-Learn, Scala, Spark & PySpark, AWS, Luigi, Docker<br/>
+Scala, Python, Spark & PySpark, AWS, Luigi, Docker<br/>

 &nbsp;